jfabello/genesys-toolkit-install/README.md

 ## What is New

+### Version 0.2.0

+- Added the `genesys-toolkit-install-unattended.sh` script for unattended installations (for example, cloud-init).

 ### Version 0.1.0

 - Initial beta version

 ## Installation

-You can get the script by using `git`:
+You can get the scripts by using `git`:

 ```shell
 git clone https://github.com/jfabello/genesys-toolkit-install.git